jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > Note: The actual code generated from these templates is just an example of how to write coding patterns using a text template language.
 >
-> Here, we are using a text templating technology called [scriban](https://github.com/scriban/scriban) which has its own templating language and syntax.
+> The language used in the templates is a text-templating technology called [scriban](https://github.com/scriban/scriban) which has its own templating language and syntax, similar to others (basically double-{{ }} statements over an snake_cased object model, starting with a root called:  `model`).

 ### Step 4 - Generate the Code

-Now that the tech lead has the all the code templates modified, the last step is to define *when* the code templates are rendered, and *where* the generated code is placed in the codebase of the new `RoadRunner` product.
+Now that the tech lead has the all the code templates modified, the last step is to define ***when*** the code templates are rendered, and ***where*** the generated code is placed in the codebase of the new `RoadRunner` product.

 The tech lead decides that they will use the same directory structure and naming convention as used in the previous product `Coyote`.

 However, the tech lead also knows that the `Service Implementation` class is likely to be written by hand by one of the contributors on the team.
 Whereas, the `Controller` class,  the `Service Interface` and the `DTO` classes can be generated in full.

-Therefore the `Service Implementation` class will only be generated if the file does not already exist, and once it is generated never generate again.
-Whereas the `Service Interface`, `Controller` and `DTO` files will always be generated and kept up to date as the pattern changes.
+Therefore the `Service Implementation` class will only be generated if the file does not already exist, and once it is generated, it wont never generate again, so custom code is not lost.
+Whereas the `Service Interface`, `Controller` and `DTO` files will always be generated and kept up to date as and when the pattern changes.

 The next thing to figure out, is how to generate the files.

 This can be done whenever some event on the meta-model is raised.
 For example, when new `Service Operations` are added (or changed) or perhaps when the codebase is compiled, or it can be done at any time by executing a command explicitly (or in fact all of those options).

-In either case, a *Launch Point* needs to be defined and added to the pattern to execute the code template rendering.
+In every case, a *Launch Point* needs to be defined and added to the pattern to execute the code template rendering.
+A Launch Point is just a user mechanism to execute actual automation commands that do the hard work.

-These commands will decide **where** to render the files, and what filenames to use.
+These automation commands will decide **where** to render the files on disk, and what filenames to use.

 `automate edit add-codetemplate-command "CodeTemplate1" --withpath "~/backend/Controllers/{{name}}Controller.gen.cs"`